liebman/esp32-gps-ntp/README.md

 ## Some details

 Synching the DS3231 to the GPS is done with a small high level (level 5) interrupt handler in assembly.
 This generates a timestamp and offset in microseconds tracking the active edges of the GPS PPS and RTC SQW signals.
 This data is then fed in to a PID algorithm that will generate an offset value used to speed up and slow down the DS3231 RTC.
+This keeps the DS3231 synced with the GPS to within a couple of microseconds.
+As a side benifit it also tunes the DS3231's ocilator to reduce drift when GPS is unavailable.

 - [main](main) Contains the code
 - [kicad/esp-gps-ntp](kicad/esp-gps-ntp) contains the schematic and board designs in KiCad.